Hens743/Safe_Password_app/README.md

 # Safe_Password_Generator_app
-An app to create safe passwords and generate a QR code as password recorder
+An app to create safe passwords and generate a QR code as password record